jmcpheron/forkcast/README.md

 # Forkcast - Ethereum Network Upgrades

-An experiment by the Protocol & Application Support team to provide public-facing information about Ethereum network upgrades.
+An experiment by the Protocol Support team to provide public-facing information about Ethereum network upgrades.

 ## Live Site